Cairi-S/tom-poulson/README.md

 The **header** for each page will be conventional with the logo in the top left hand corner and navigation bar to the right.
 The logo will be in dark gray with the navbar in maroon.

-The **footer** for each page will include copyright information and links the the musicians social media centered shown by icons.
+The **footer** for each page will include copyright information and will link to the the musician's social media shown by instantly recognisable icons.
 These will be in maroon.

 When you **hover over an item in the navbar** the text will be outlined by a box - the text and background color will invert so the text is off-white and the box is maroon.

-The **home and contact pages** will feature a different Hero images aimed to showcase the area of that pages focus - these pictures will be action photos with the hope of giving energy to the webpage and giving a positive emotional response toward the site and the musician.
+The **home and contact pages** will feature different Hero images aimed to showcase the area of that pages focus - these pictures will be action photos with the hope of giving energy to the webpage and giving a positive emotional response towards the site and the musician.

 **HOME**

-The **hero image** will be static with a text box featuring a mini biography on the right, within this text box the user be prompted to **download full biography** via a button.
+The **Hero image** will be static with a text box featuring a mini biography on the right, within this text box the user be prompted to **download full biography** via a button.
 Three seperate **reviews** of recent performances will be featured above the footer.
-On mobile phones the hero image will be static while the text scrolls over the image.
+On mobile phones the Hero image will be static while the text scrolls over the image.

 The **download button** will feature a download icon and **open to a PDF in a new tab**.